hagiwaratakayuki/ReadReadme/README.md

 # Read Readme

-Open document what you are selected library or built-in library for languages in default browser.
+Open document what you are selected library ( built-in or community ) for languages in default browser.

 ![How to use](https://github.com/hagiwaratakayuki/ReadReadme/HEAD/images/howtouse.gif "How to use")

 ## Accepted Language

--node.js(vue, svelte, react, typescript, reacttypscr) -php
+-node.js(vue, svelte, react, typescript, reacttypscript) -php
 -python
 -golang

+## Limitation

+Expect php, it works only "import line".